3. Bayesian methods#

 3.2.3.
 Adaptive Rejection Sampling#

-If we are unable to find a candidate/starting distribution, which dominates the unscaled posterior distribution immediately, then we have to rely on adaptive rejection sampling.
+If we cannot find a candidate/starting distribution that dominates the unscaled posterior distribution immediately, then we have to rely on adaptive rejection sampling.

 This approach only works for a log-concave posterior!
 Log-concave means that the second derivative of the log of a log-concave density is always non-positive.